DFE-Digital/login.dfe.public-api/README.md

 }
 ```

-The token must be signed using the HS256 algorythm with your API_SECRET.
-At the point of integration with DfE Sign-in you would have been given an API_SECRET (not to mistaken with your CLIENT_SECRET), if you don't have this contact the DfE Sign-in team and we will regenerate one for you (these are seervice/env specific.)
+The token must be signed using the HS256 algorithm with your API_SECRET.
+At the point of integration with DfE Sign-in you would have been given an API_SECRET (not to mistaken with your CLIENT_SECRET), if you don't have this contact the DfE Sign-in team and we will regenerate one for you (these are service/env specific.)

 ## Using Postman for evaluating and testing the APIs